Saturday, October 21, 2023

 to chop the false fossil out,

-to disprove the fantasy
+to disprove the legend

-of its adamantine cocoon;
+of its adamantine cocoon.

-and for me to remember
+for me to remember

-in which certain people, like myself,
+in which whimisical people, such as myself,

-choose to see fey creatures.
+choose to see impossible creatures,

-or forlorn bits of trash,
+in decayed foliage or forlorn bits of trash.

-clasped by January ice,
+clasped by January ice, these ghosts.

-lucky to find their way home.
+none of them will find their way home.

 April, though, will unleash it all,